 Emission reduction through Software

 Transition to electro mobility complemented by better utilization of cars will help pull to down the emission curve.
 Another major contributor to help reduce the energy consumption and thereby emission through the software that compute the essential data generating sensors.
 An increased efficiency in energy consumption and an efficient operation will help in neutralizing the CO2 impact of cars.
 The energy efficient processing this is key for enabling autonomous driving and getting a lower production cost of car.
 Efficiency improvement in computing power consumption and reducing the computational power needed can save up to 1 ton of CO2 for every 3 cars each year as described in our previous blog.
+Concrete measurements done with real hybrid cars on real roads exposed a 18% - 25% energy efficiency gain; of which smarter “engine blending” delivers 9% (see our blog).
 Furthermore, real-time data inference along with connected features also supports to make full use of adaptive cruise control functions that further improves energy consumption by 10-20%.

 A well-known fact in most AD development stacks deployed today is that 80% of data collected and processed in data servers is discarded afterwards, meaning that meaningful data selection in the car will become an essential component.

 The growth to connected level 4 cars is a long process.
 While engineers make the cars technology truly autonomous, the essential component towards a sustainable utilization of cars in mobility ecosystems is an increase in their efficiency.
 It is imperative to make sure that cars L4 function remain as CO2 neutral as possible i.e. without any decrease in the car’s mileage range.
 Efficient edge computing of sensor data to achieve L4 functionality is part of the solution.